adiemer/springProjects/README.txt

  *******************************************

+Intent of this App:
+To learn what a controller is and how it connects to the "view" of MVC.

 This has NOT been setup, tested or run on a Windows platform.
 If one wants to try on a Windows platform, please make sure all variables are set correctly.
 This hello world project was build using the following: